-Putin critic Denis Voronenkov shot dead in Ukraine
+Ukraine's leader calls killing of Putin critic a Russian terror act

 - Voronenkov sharply criticized Russian President Vladimir Putin after leaving Russia for Ukraine

-Denis Voronenkov, who'd been a Communist member of Russia's lower legislative house before he left and attained Ukrainian citizenship in late 2016, was fatally shot in Kiev, Ukrainian Interior Ministry spokesman Artem Shevchenko said.
+Denis Voronenkov, who'd been a Communist member of Russia's lower legislative house before he left, was fatally shot outside a hotel in broad daylight, and a suspect is in custody, officials said.

-Voronenkov, who denounced Russia's 2014 annexation of Crimea, becomes the latest in a string of Russian critics of President Vladimir Putin and the Russian government who were killed or injured in mysterious circumstances.
+Voronenkov becomes the latest in a string of Russian critics of President Vladimir Putin and the Russian government who were killed or injured in mysterious circumstances.

+Ukrainian President Petro Poroshenko called Thursday's killing a "Russian state terrorist act" on Twitter, and described Voronenkov as "one of the key witnesses of the Russian aggression against Ukraine" -- referring to Russia's 2014 annexation of Ukraine's Crimea region and a subsequent war with pro-Russian rebels.

+Poroshenko's accusation drew a sharp rebuke from Moscow.
+Any claims that Russia is connected to the killing are "absurd," Putin spokesman Dmitry Peskov said, according to Russian state-run TASS news agency.

+Details about the shooting weren't immediately released.
+CNN video shows investigators standing over the bloodied body of Voronenkov, lying face-up on a Kiev sidewalk near the Premier Palace hotel.

-A suspect in Thursday's shooting is wounded and has been taken to a hospital, Kiev police chief Andriy Krischenko said.
-Details about the suspect's identity and who injured him weren't immediately available.
+The suspect was wounded and has been taken to a hospital, Kiev police Chief Andriy Krischenko said.
+Details about the suspect's identity and who injured him weren't available.

 No motive for the attack was immediately known.